 - 1. Stay in a designated playground or area with their teacher/monitor. - 2.
-Respect others, take turns, share and allow others to play. - 3.
+Respect others, take turns, share allow others to play, and keep hands to self. - 3.
 Maintain a safe distance from playground equipment while being used by others. - 4.
 Refrain from using inappropriate language, offensive names, or put-downs. - 5.
 Follow the directions of the teacher/monitor.